Dinalupihan: Government

+Local government

 Pursuant to the Local government in the Philippines", the political seat of the municipal government is located at the Municipal Town Hall.
 In the History of the Philippines (1521–1898), the Gobernadorcillo was the Chief Executive who held office in the Presidencia.
 During the American rule (1898–1946), the elected Mayor and local officials, including the appointed ones hold office at the Municipal Town Hall.
 The legislative and executive departments perform their functions in the Sangguniang Bayan (Session Hall) and Municipal Trial Court, respectively, and are located in the Town Hall.

 Elected officials

-Dinalupihan, Bataan's incumbent mayor is Gila Garcia (NUP) and the vice mayor is Renato Matawaran (Aksyon).
+Dinalupihan, Bataan's incumbent mayor is German M. Santos Jr. (NUP) and the vice mayor is Fernando P. Manalili (NUP).

 Sangguniang Bayan Members are: Ricardo De Ausen, Martin Tongol Jr., Danny Dela Cruz, Rolly Buniag, Amy Sandoval, Zaldy Torno, Maning Inza Cruz, Arnold Soriano, ABC Armando Buniag and SK Ernest Estanislao.

 Tourism

 Dinalupihan's interesting points, landmarks and festivals, are: